 Calm Strips have over 250,000 satisfied customers.
 The product is particularly popular in schools and used by teachers and students in over 5,000 schools.
 It also appeals to those with body-focused repetitive behaviors and autism.
 The brand’s products are carried in around 240+ retail stores.

 The company’s annual revenue is just over $1 million with around $5 million in lifetime sales.
-Currently, Calm Strips worth an estimated $3 million.
+Currently, Calm Strips is worth an estimated $3 million.

 Several of their package deals have an average rating of 4 stars on Amazon.
 Some negative reviews highlighted that the strips lacked texture.
 They expanded their lineup with a “box breathing” set and custom Calm Strips, adding variety beyond the original packs.